philw07/gantry-crane/README.md

 ## Home Assistant integration

-When enabling the Home Assistant integration, by setting `HOMEASSISTANT_ACTIVE` to true, gantry-crane will publish MQTT discovery topics which Home Assitant will pick up automatcially and add each container as a device with several entities (sensors and buttons).
+When enabling the Home Assistant integration, by setting `HOMEASSISTANT_ACTIVE` to true, gantry-crane will publish MQTT discovery topics which Home Assistant will pick up automatically and add each container as a device with several entities (sensors and buttons).
 Some entities are disabled by default and can be enabled via the Home Assistant UI.

 The sensors and buttons can be used in automations or scenes, e.g. to start/stop containers at a specific time.